-According to the U. S. Census [24], states classified as "South" include Florida, Georgia, Maryland, North Carolina, South Carolina, Virginia, West Virginia, Delaware, Alabama, Kentucky, Mississippi, Tennessee, Arkansas, Louisiana, Oklahoma and Texas.
+According to the U. S. Census, states classified as "South" include Florida, Georgia, Maryland, North Carolina, South Carolina, Virginia, West Virginia, Delaware, Alabama, Kentucky, Mississippi, Tennessee, Arkansas, Louisiana, Oklahoma and Texas.
 It should be noted that this dataset does not include any observations from Delaware.
-Approximately 49% of the southern states in the study were from the southern Atlantic region, while the other 51% were from the east and west south central states.
+Approximately 49% of the southern states in the study were from the southern Atlantic region, while the other 51% were from the east and west south central states.22

-These hospitals were classified as located in a rural area; there were no hospitals located in an urban area.
-Rural hospitals were further classified as centralized, decentralized, or semicentralized; however information on their profit/non-profit status was missing.
-Therefore, data on the profit status of hospitals was obtained from a nationally recognized website, HospitalsCenter.com.
-[11] As previously noted in the 2000 article by Rickett and Heaphy, over half of rural hospitals are non-profit or government owned hospitals [20].
-The final sample consists of 123 rural Southern hospitals that are part of a multi-hospital system, of which 77 (62.6%) are non-profit and 46 (37.3%) are for-profit institutions.
+The hospitals evaluated in this study were located in rural areas; there were no hospitals located in urban areas.
+Rural hospitals were further classified as centralized, decentralized, or semi-centralized; however information on their profit/non-profit status was missing.
+To overcome this limitation, data on the profit status of hospitals was obtained from a nationally recognized website, HospitalsCenter.com.23 As previously noted in the 2000 article by Rickett and Heaphy, over half of rural hospitals are non-profit or government owned hospitals.24 The final sample consists of 123 rural Southern hospitals that are part of a multi-hospital system, of which 77 (62.6%) are non-profit and 46 (37.3%) are for-profit institutions.
 All but four of the hospitals were not critical access.
 The final sample size was reduced compared to the size of the original data set due to missing values.

-Within the sample, agency characteristics of hospitals included not only the actual profit status of a hospital (profit/non-profit), but the size of the hospital based on the number of beds, and if the hospital was critical access (CAH) or not.
+Within the sample, agency characteristics of hospitals included not only the actual profit status of a hospital (profit/non-profit), but also the size of the hospital based on the number of beds, and if the hospital was critical access (CAH) or not.
 These traits are known to be important as they help clarify the dynamics of each hospital as it relates to the hospital's main financial indicators of days cash-on-hand, operating margin, and return on equity.